FTFT INVESTOR ALERT: Bronstein, Gewirtz & Grossman LLC Announces that Future FinTech Group Inc. Investors with Substantial Losses Have Opportunity to Lead Class Action Lawsuit!

 NEW YORK, Jan.
-18, 2024 /PRNewswire/ -- Attorney Advertising-- Bronstein, Gewirtz & Grossman, LLC, a nationally recognized law firm, notifies investors that a class action lawsuit has been filed against Future FinTech Group Inc. ("Future FinTech" or "the Company") (NASDAQ: FTFT) and certain of its officers.
+25, 2024 /PRNewswire/ -- Attorney Advertising -- Bronstein, Gewirtz & Grossman, LLC, a nationally recognized law firm, notifies investors that a class action lawsuit has been filed against Future FinTech Group Inc. ("Future FinTech" or "the Company") (NASDAQ: FTFT) and certain of its officers.

 Class Definition: